 This weekend I was waiting for my flight sitting at the airport with no internet and decided to create a new wallpaper for Abduzeedo.
 I started in Photoshop, but then I decided to play a little bit with Pixelmator.
 After 1 hour and lots of experimenting the final result looked really nice and that's what I want to share with you in this tutorial.
 So in this tutorial I will show you how to create an abstract image using Pixelmator.
 The process is super simple and it won't take more than 30 minutes for you to achieve the same result.

 Next month one of the most anticipated movies of the year will open in the theaters, I am talking about Man of Steel, the new Superman movie.
 It's amazing how much promotion this movie is getting lately, every day there's a new picture, poster or some news about it.
 With all of that, of course I also get really inspired to create some artwork about it.
 I've created the symbol in the past using Illustrator and Photoshop a few weeks ago.
 Now I will create a simple poster, this time however I will use the new Pixelmator 2.2 to test it out.

 The Pixelmator team has just launched the new version of their really cool photo editing tool called Pixelmator 2.1 Cherry.
 We have been playing with a beta version for a few days and we are really impressed with the new features especially the new Effect Browser and of course the speed.
-To give you an extra incentive to play with Pixelmator we will show you how to design a really cool vintage style image and the best part, we will give out 3 copies of the ne

 Street art and graffitti will always be part of the counter culture and an important way for artist to express their ideas in the big canvas that is the streets.
 WIth that in mind we will show you how to create a simple spray effect using Pixelmator.
 For this tutorial we will show you how to create a nice stencil spray effect of the Squarespace logo using brushes and simple filters.
 It's a very useful technique and despite the fact that it looks quite easy, the details are very important and might take you some time practicing until you master your design with this effect.